 In other cases, cosmetic treatment can be desired to improve the visual aesthetics of the smile by removing or reshaping the gum tissue.
 This is usually done with a procedure called a gingivectomy that is performed by a cosmetic dentist.
 Nowadays, many cosmetic dentists use dental lasers for this procedure to minimize bleeding and to decrease recovery time.

 Having a gingival smile line may also interfere with certain types of restorative dental treatments performed on the front teeth.
 This is usually determined on a case by case basis and depends on the extent of the problem, as well as its cause.
 In some cases, it may not affect the function of the restoration, but it could affect its appearance.
-Therefore, your dentist will discuss these things with you before any treatment.
+Therefore, your dentist in kamloops will discuss these things with you before any treatment.

 Overall, gingival smile lines are another way of describing a gummy smile where the upper gums are visible when smiling.
 They can be caused by a number of factors and their treatment is generally dependent on addressing these factors.
 Whether gum modification is desired for cosmetic reasons or for the placement of a dental restoration, there are different treatment options available that your cosmetic dentist can discuss with you.